v3io/iguazio_api_examples/taxi_nosql/Nuclio/README.md

+# nuclio example

+A nuclio GO function

+  Accepting a driver event

-Nuclio files that loads driver's data to a KV table
+  Writing the event to a KV table using the data frame like API

-The function in driver_event.go should be deployed to Nuclio instance.
+The function should be deployed to nuclio instance

-The Python script in insert_driver_nuclio.py will push driver's events through the Nuclio function
+The Python script will push driver's events through the Nuclio function
     The BASE_URL should be edited according to the Nuclio function IP and port